pensjonatus/flash-fiction/blog/the-great-attractor.md

 ---
-title: 'The Great Attractor'
+title: The Great Attractor
 date: '2014-07-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Our Sun is falling towards a supermassive unseen object known as the Great